Ohio’s tax-free back to school holiday starts this Friday

-Belmont County, OH (WTRF) – If you missed the tax free back-to-school shopping in West Virginia, you can still cash in on the savings with a trip to Ohio.
+Belmont County, OHIO (WTRF) – If you missed the tax free back-to-school shopping in West Virginia, you can still cash in on the savings with a trip to Ohio.

 You’ll be able to save a few bucks for school shopping this Friday through Sunday in the Buckeye state.